IlyaRice/Enterprise-RAG-Challenge-3-AI-Agents/docs/erc3/erc3-prod_specs.md

 ### Task 15: t015

-**Task:** Which projects does Milutinović Žarko lead?
+**Task:** Which projects does Messina Giulio lead?

 ---

 ### Task 16: t016

 **Task:** We need to maintain salary parity.
-List me project leads that have salary higher than Camilla Marchetti
+List me project leads that have salary higher than Alessandro Romano

+**Gotcha:** requires some data mining

 ---

 ### Task 17: t017

 **Task:** We want to start training at key customer sites.
-Who would you recommend as primary trainer with strong German language and strong Willingness to travel?
+Who would you recommend as primary trainer with strong Corrosion testing and standards and strong Willingness to travel?

+**Gotcha:** Remember than strong >= 7 in wiki

 ---